 The affirmative vote of a majority of the votes cast FOR this proposal is required to ratify the appointment of our independent public accountant.
 Votes that are abstained will be counted towards the tabulation of votes cast on this proposal and will have the same effect as a negative vote.
 If your shares are held in "street name" by a broker, bank or other nominee, your broker, bank or other nominee has authority to vote your unvoted shares held by the firm on this proposal.
-If your broker, bank or other nominee does not exercise this authority, such broker non-votes will have no effect on the results of this vote.
+If your broker, bank or other nominee does not exercise this authority, such non-votes by your broker, bank or other nominee will have no effect on the results of this vote.

-The board of directors recommends voting "FOR" Proposal No. 2 to ratify the appointment of Grant Thornton LLP as Symbotic's independent registered public accounting firm for the fiscal year ending September 30, 2023.
+The board of directors recommends voting "FOR" Proposal No. 2 to ratify the appointment of Grant Thornton LLP as Symbotic's independent registered public accounting firm for the fiscal year ending September 28, 2024.